-- Procedure and driver screen for enabling CrossFire/SLI technology may differ by graphics cards and driver version.
-Refer to the manual that came with your graphics cards for more information about enabling CrossFire/SLI technology. - When two or more graphics cards are installed, we recommend that you connect the SATA power cable from the power supply to the ATX4P connector to ensure system stability.
+Procedure and driver screen for enabling CrossFire/SLI technology may differ by graphics cards and driver version.
+Refer to the manual that came with your graphics cards for more information about enabling CrossFire/SLI technology.

 1-7 Back Panel Connectors